brotatotes/bht-automation/bht gen 3/Luke/Chapter 22/Luke 22 65 bht.md

 # Luke 22:65 Commentary Help Text

 ## BHT:
-During Jesus' crucifixion, he encountered a multitude of insults and ridicule.
-People denied and ridiculed his deity and divine sonship, belittled his roles as a prophet, priest, and king, and portrayed him as a sinful and gluttonous man.
-They accused him of blasphemy due to his claim of being the Son of God, but ironically, their accusations only affirmed the truth of his divine nature.
-The mocking words hurled at Jesus served as a stark reflection of the unbelievers' refusal to acknowledge the reality of his identity.
+During this time, as Jesus faced insults and mockery, those who opposed him hurled numerous blasphemous charges against him.
+They denied his deity and divine sonship, mocking and burlesquing his roles as prophet, priest, and king.
+They accused him of being a wicked man, a glutton, a winebibber, a sabbath breaker, a blasphemer, and a seditious person.
+They attacked his character, his office, and his claim to be the Son of God.
+Yet, it was their false accusations that amounted to true blasphemy, for Jesus was indeed the Son of God.

 ## Choicest Commentary Quotes:
 ### Archibald T. Robertson: